 While many gamblers enjoy the activity in moderation there are growing concerns that advertising is exposing children and vulnerable young men to a practice that can potentially ruin lives.

 During every telecast, a sports betting ad will teach you how to do a ‘multi’ or humour you with images of ‘the lads’ having a good time.

-At the game’s ground, gambling promotions on billboards, players’ guernseys and other signage are hard to miss.
+At the game’s ground, gambling promotions on billboards, players’ Guernseys and other digital signage solutions plastered everywhere are hard to miss.
 And with a variety of smartphone betting apps it’s never been easier to place a punt on your favourite team, a scoreline, goalkicker or try scorer.

 Some experts AdNews approached said gambling ads are normalising betting in sport and grooming the next generation of problem gamblers.

 “It’s really, really awful.
 There is no good outcome from gambling,” author and social commentator, Jane Caro, told AdNews.

 “In the end, the punter always loses and it destroys families, it destroys lives and people end up in jail because they embezzle to pay gambling debts.
 “It’s not like alcohol where moderate drinkers live longer than teetotalers and problem drinkers.
 It’s like cigarettes – there’s no good outcome.”

 In addition, there are many different treatment options available for you once you decide to get alcoholism help.
 What works for one person may not work for you.
 Check out addictionadvocates.com getting help for an alcoholic individual.

 The betting industry argues it is taking a proactive approach to ensure advertising strikes the right balance between selling gambling to its target audience while not placing children and those vulnerable at risk.

 However, some social workers and politicians are so concerned they are calling for an outright ban on sports betting ads, much in the way cigarette advertising was outlawed in the 70s.